n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 > Note, also, that the `CONSONANT_PLACEHOLDER` class is unioned with
 > the `CONSONANT` class for the purpose of syllable identification,
 > even those these two classes are treated separately in general.

+> Note: The _mh_, _mw_, and _my_ identification classes include
+> several medial letters from the non-Burmese languages; they are
+> grouped according to the medial consonants in Burmese that are the
+> closest match in terms of shaping behavior.

 > Note: the _gb_ identification class includes several "generic base"
 > codepoints that are often used in real-world text runs to act as